 Wayne Risoli’s practice centers on business litigation matters including securities law, business torts and trademark law.
 One of Texas' most successful litigators, in his 20-year career he has never lost a trial.
 Mr. Risoli represents brokerage houses and registered investment advisors, wealthy families, and companies of all sizes in matters involving broker fraud, noncompliance, NASD claims and business torts.
 He also represents families and executors in probate litigation.

-Mr. Risoli is the former Chairman of the Litigation Section at the Firm, and currently serves as its Managing Shareholder, a position he has held since 2004.
+Mr. Risoli is the former Chairman of the Litigation Section at the Firm.

 - Prosecuted claims against broker and brokerage house in $2.1 million NASD “suitability” and compliance arbitration.